-Greetings from Chicago!
+Hello.
+Greetings from DePaul University.

-More than 98% of classes are taught by faculty members, not teaching assistants.
+More than 98% of our small-sized classes are taught by faculty members, not teaching assistants.
 And our students—undergraduates as well as graduates—participate in cutting-edge research and special projects.
 DePaul is regularly recognized in publications such as The Princeton Review and U.S. News & World Report for the diversity and happiness of our students.
 Outside the classroom, you’ll find about 350 student organizations ranging from sports and special interests to politics and pre-professional groups.

 DePaul University has two campuses in the exciting urban setting of Chicago, Illinois, the third-largest US city.
 Located in the heart of Chicago’s historic Lincoln Park neighborhood, the Lincoln Park Campus offers a traditional residential university environment.
 The Loop Campus offers students all the advantages of a university campus with the facilities and connections to the city’s thriving downtown business community.

 Type of SCHOOL: DePaul is a private, urban, Catholic, Vincentian, coeducational, comprehensive university granting bachelor’s, master’s, and doctoral degrees.

 Size of Campus: We have two campuses: one in Lincoln Park (a residential neighborhood 20 minutes from downtown) and one in the Loop (in the center of Chicago’s business district).